If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Best Stabilizer for Free-Standing Lace

 It might be worth doing some experiments with your machine to find what works best.
 Combos to consider are two layers of wash-away, one layer of wash-away and one layer of water-soluble topping, and two layers of wash-away and one layer of water-soluble topping.

 FSL Embroidery Supplies

 - 75/11 embroidery needle (smaller-sized needles will leave smaller holes, which makes for a better final product!)

 - 1 layer of wash-away (paper-like type) and 1 layer of water-soluble topping (like Sulky Solvy) or 2 layers of paper-like wash-away stabilizer

 - Thread (check the design for recommendations if purchased.
-If no recommendations, consider 40 wt polyester embroidery thread first.
+If no recommendations, consider 40 wt embroidery thread first.
 Rayon or polyester work well, and even cotton provides a nice matte finish.)

 - FSL digitized design